(NOTE REGARDING THIS SAMPLE FILE: Some of the hyper-links in this file

 larger market share than either had alone, which will usually

 improve profitability, due to economies of scale.
-During

-than profitability, leading many companies to expand wildly,
+important than profitability, leading many companies to expand wildly,

 floating huge amounts of stock and junk bonds to finance their